Louis Lobong Lojore: Eastern Equatoria governor

 Lobong took his oath of office on 19 May 2010 in a ceremony at the Eastern Equatoria State Legislative Assembly Hall in Torit, taking over from caretaker Governor Johnson Juma Okot.
-He promised to work towards development of the state and to promote peace between the different communities.
+He promised to work towards the development of the state and to promote peace between the different communities.

-On 9 June 2010 he appointed his cabinet of state ministers, and also named the Commissioners for the eight counties of the state.
+On 9 June 2010, he appointed his cabinet of state ministers, and also named the Commissioners for the eight counties of the state.

-After the successful referendum in January 2011 in which 99.95% of votes were for south Sudan secession, Lobong was visited by a delegation of women from all eight counties of Eastern Equatoria.
+After the successful referendum in January 2011 in which 99.95% of votes were for South Sudan secession, Lobong was visited by a delegation of women from all eight counties of Eastern Equatoria.
 He recognized the great contribution that women had made during the civil war and subsequent struggle leading up to the referendum, and called on them to help build peaceful ties between the different ethnic groups in the state.

-In March 2011 Lobong said that claims that rebels loyal to George Athor had invaded Eastern Equatoria from Jonglei State were untrue.
+In March 2011, Lobong said that claims that rebels loyal to George Athor had invaded Eastern Equatoria from Jonglei State were untrue.
 He said that Athor was using scare tactics to gain publicity, and said the people of Greater Equatoria were loyal to the democratic Government of South Sudan.

-In April 2011 Lobong said that at least six hundred thousand people were starving in Eastern Equatoria state due to a poor harvest in 2010.
+In April 2011, Lobong said that at least six hundred thousand people were starving in Eastern Equatoria state due to a poor harvest in 2010.
 He called on NGOs to supply food and seed to the affected communities.
 He also asked NGOs to declare their budgets and objectives.
 This was needed to prevent corruption and so the government could direct its budget to unfunded areas.